 Schedule a Dental Exam Today

 Do you have one or more missing teeth?
 Try dental bridges.
 Call Dr. Greenberg for treatment today at 410.686.4646 or request a dental exam with him on our website.
-If you have any remaining questions about dental bridges or other restorations, let Dr. Greenberg know.
+Let Dr. Greenberg know if you have any remaining questions about dental bridges or other restoration.
 He will be glad to help you get the answers you need.